Abhaycl/RoboND-DeepRL-2P4/README.md

 ---
 ## Introduction

 This project aims to create a Deep Q-Learning Network (DQN) and, with it, train a robotic arm to meet certain objectives.
 The Robotic Arm used for this project is simulated on Gazebo and run and trains (learns) on the Nvidia Jetson TX2 Deep Reinforcement Learning platform.
+This project is based on the Nvidia open source project "jetson-reinforcement" developed by [Dustin Franklin](https://github.com/dusty-nv).

 This project mainly leverages an existing DQN that gets instantiated with specific parameters to run the Robotic Arm.
 For Deep Reinforcement Learning to occur, reward functions and hyperparameters must be defined.
 To test the capabilities of DQN, two objectives were established: